cube-drone/blog2025/hugosite/content/posts/2025/delta_green_tarot_conversion/index.md

 That's not a _real_ concern, though.

+Here's the real concern:

-_I would like to use Tarot decks for Delta Green, and a d100 is not a deck of Tarot cards._
+**I would like to use Tarot decks for Delta Green, and a d100 is not a deck of Tarot cards.**

 So the problem I'm trying to solve here is not mechanical, but simply one of _preference_.

+## Each Player Starts With Their Own Tarot Deck, As Does the GM

+This is important, for a few reasons:

+* Player customization: in the same way that players like to bring their own _really nice_ dice to games, I'd like to support players bringing their own decks.
+Or using one of my decks.
+I have so many decks.
+* The DM needs a neutral deck for NPCs.
+* The SAN rules determine how many of an agents' Tarot cards they get to keep (explained more, below).

 ## Skill Checks